 Beginning with family records, I was able to map out family roots back four or so generations.
 Using family trees maintained by others on Ancestry.com, I was able to “potentially pinpoint” our European roots for the LOVE and COFFEY families.
 Our SANDERS family roots are inconclusive and our MOORE family European roots are unknown.
 (Keep in mind, pinpointing family roots back to Europe isn’t always 100% accurate.)

-This website is divided into five sections that tell the story of the Moore Family.
+This website is divided into six sections that tell the history of the Moore Family.

-1 – Ancient Roots: learn what our DNA tells us about our ancient ancestors
+Learn what our DNA tells us about our ancient ancestors.

-2 – European Roots: find out where generations before us potentially lived in Europe
+Find out where generations before us potentially lived in Europe.

-3 – American Roots: learn when and where our family came to America
+Learn when and where our family came to America.

-5 – Recent Profiles: remembrances of our parents, mothers/wives, and other family members
+Remembrances of our parents, mothers/wives, and other family members.